rossgk2/physmath/To do.md

   - state chain rule in prime notation: $\Big(g(f)'\Big)(x) = \Big(g'(f)\Big)(x) f'(x)$
   - The following shouldn't need to be a definition, but no one actually interprets the notation $\frac{df(x)}{dx}$ in this way, so we are forced to do so: $\frac{df(g(x))}{dg(x)} := f'(g(x))$.
 Also define $\frac{df}{dg} := x \mapsto \frac{df(g(x))}{dg(x)} = f'(g)$.
   - now chain rule can be stated in a slightly better way (one way in terms of functions eval'ed on inputs and one way in terms of functions)
-  - introduce the notion of preferred letters.
-    - Sbar := the preferred letter of S
-    - S_T := S(Sbar)(T)
-  - introduce the notion of conflating S with S_Sbar
-  - note: may seem weird, but if gbar = f and fbar = x, then (dg/df)bar = x. in particular this means dg/df df/dx makes sense, since dg/df and df/dx both have a preferred letter of x.
-  - now chain rule can be stated in the way we want: if gbar = f and fbar = x then dg/dx = dg/df df/dx
-  - define "f is a function of x" <=> fbar = x
 - int f(g) dg/dx = int f dg has two uses. when read left to right it formalizes the notion of canceling differentials. when read right to left it provides a way to change variables.
   - rename this theorem to something other than "change of variables theorem"- maybe "canceling differentials in the integrand"
     -- explain how variables are actually changed from g to x.